 If my child joins wrestling, will they be forced to lose weight?

 Wrestlers are NOT required to lose weight.
 The WIAA regulates and enforces rules associated with weight loss.
 A certified health professional conducts a skinfold analysis on each athlete to predict minimum weights.
 These weights are enforced and regulated with extensive rules and regulations.
-An athlete participating in the sport of wrestling is only allowed to lose .5 lbs per day.
+An athlete participating in the sport of wrestling is only allowed to lose 1.5% of their weight at the last official weigh in per week.
 As a coach I follow these rules and guidelines.
-I also communicate with parents when an athlete gets near their minimum weight.
+A verbal conversation and signed paperwork is required between coach and parents before an athlete is legally allowed to achieve a weight beneath 7% body fat.
 Some athletes are NEVER required to lose weight.
 In cases where athletes are watching their weight, I am available for consultation on safe techniques, proper nutrition, and good dieting habits.
 Generally these situations only happen with experienced wrestlers who have a desire to achieve a certain weight within the weights the WIAA grants them to wrestle.

 My child has never wrestled before and wants to join H.S. wrestling.
 Isn't H.S. too late to begin?

 Absolutely NOT!
 Our coaching staff at HHS loves new wrestlers!
 A wrestler who has never wrestled before has zero bad habits to break 🙂 The Holmen wrestling program has many examples of people who started wrestling in high school and accomplished great feats.
 Our program has thrived on talent discovered in high school.
 I am a strong believer that success comes with hard work.
 It is not too late to begin wrestling as long it is understood that instant success in wrestling is rarely heard of.
 Everyone has to climb the ladder, but those that can work through adversity and are willing to learn, often climb the ladder rather quickly.